 My next favourite use of this lens is environmental portraits.
 I travel a lot with my fiancée and it’s difficult to get good shots for both of us, so what I often do is place the X-T2 on a tripod and use the built in intervalometer to take a picture every second.
 That way you get photos that are more casual and not forcefully posed.

-Oh, and this lens also reliably shot my proposal, which you can see in the gallery below.
+Oh, and this lens also reliably shot my proposal, which you can see in my Blyde River Canyon gallery.

 Another use I have for this lens is for shooting panoramas.
 I often have it on a secondary body to use for shooting portrait images at 24mm that will be stitched into a panorama.
 I have a feeling that this is what I will mainly use it for when the rumoured 8-16mm F2.8 is released.

 The OIS on this lens could be better.
 I did not find it to be reliable.
 At the widest end of 10mm, I only got an average of 1 out of 4 images sharp enough at 1/6s from a squatting position.
 This is not much of an issue for me as the camera goes on the tripod most of the time when this lens is attached, but Fujifilm could clearly have done better here.

 At F4, this lens is slightly past the limits of what is acceptable for noise free astrophotography.
 Following the 500 rule (see my post on How to Shoot Stars), I could still get shots of the Milky Way with the X-T10 at 30s and ISO 3200.
 The level of noise makes it acceptable for web sharing, but not so much for printing.
 I’m personally eagerly waiting for the rumoured 8-16mm F2.8 zoom lens for wide-angle astrophotography on the X-T2.